orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.makeFullCheckpointAfterClusterCreate

-Indicates whether full checkpoint should be performed if storage was opened.
+Indicates whether a full checkpoint should be performed, if storage was opened.

 ```
 Setting name...: storage.makeFullCheckpointAfterClusterCreate